 When considering a cutter for paper craft projects, a smart question to ask is “Can the Silhouette Cameo 4 emboss paper?”
-The toolset for the Cameo 4 (released in late 2019) includes a new rotary blade for fabric and a Kraft blade for cutting thick materials, the Cameo 4’s toolset does not include an embossing tool.
+The toolset for the Cameo 4 includes a rotary blade for fabric and a Kraft blade for cutting thick materials.
+But the Cameo 4’s toolset does not include an embossing tool.

 Silhouette’s embossing solution is the Curio machine.
 The Curio was designed to compliment the company’s flagship craft cutters with features like embossing, stippling and etching.
 But Silhouette has discontinued the Curio.
 Hopefully, Silhouette will find a way to bring some of those functions to the Cameo toolset.

 Plus, buying a second machine to perform embossing functions when the Cameo 4’s main competitor – the Cricut Maker – performs these tasks with its Quickswap tool system…that’s a definite downside!

 So, what are the embossing options when you own a Cameo 4?

 You could wait and see if Silhouette releases a new tool for the Cameo 4 and revises their software.

 If you are deciding whether or not to buy the Cameo 4 in the first place and embossing is on your “must have” list, consider the Cameo 4’s main competitor, the Cricut Maker.